Punjai Puliampatti: Industry

 Punjai Puliampatti workers are mostly employed in the primary and secondary sectors.
 The workforce is made up of about 42% of industry workers, 18% in small industries (small scale and cottage industries), 12% in agriculture and 28% in trading or other activities.

 There are some industries within the jurisdiction of the local body.
 The town also serves as an important source of supply for agricultural inputs such as tobacco for adjoining areas.

 Economy

 The main source of income for Punjai Puliampatti comes from trading and small businesses along with agriculture.
 There are also many spinning mills and weaving units in and around the town.
 Others commute to Coimbatore for work and education.
 It is an industrial area that includes around 70 textile mills.
 The workforce is made up of about 42% of industry workers, 18% in small industries (small scale and cottage industries), 12% in agriculture and 28% in trading or other activities.

-It has a weekly market covering an area of 45 acres, which brings in an annual income of 40 lakhs for the municipality.
-The total area of the sandy is about 45 acres that makes it one of the largest weekly markets in Tamil Nadu.
-The cattle market starts Wednesday and ends on Thursday every week and the sales goes around 2 crores on that day.
+It has a weekly market covering an area of 45 acres, which brings in an annual income of approximately 40 lakhs ($48,275 USD) for the municipality.
+The total area of the market is roughly 45 acres, making it one of the largest weekly markets in Tamil Nadu.
+The cattle market starts Wednesday and ends on Thursday every week, on which day sales reach roughly 2 crores ($241,356 USD).